rhit-bryantlj/KOTOR_Lightsaber_Planner/README.md

 ### See Devlog for past builds / future development plans

 ## Description
-This is a Lightsaber Planner for BioWare's 2003 Star Wars Knights of the Old Republic.
+This is a Lightsaber Planning Console App for BioWare's 2003 Star Wars Knights of the Old Republic.
+The intention of this app is to create a base to use Qt and create a GUI version once this is a fully fledged working version.
+If you prefer some fine text in your console, feel free to stick with this.

 ## To Run